China's agreement expected to slow flow of fentanyl into US, but not solve overdose epidemic

 “We’re making investments in the United States in addressing prevention, treatment, recovery and harm reduction," LaBelle said.
 “All of those things have to continue to be ramped up.”

-Associated Press Reporter Didi Tang in San Francisco contributed to this article.
+Associated Press writers Huizhong Wu in Bangkok and Didi Tang and Aamer Madhani in San Francisco and AP researcher Yu Bing in Beijing contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.